 Healthy things to do in Valencia: Relaxation and wellness

 Morning Mindfullness on the Terrace

 Relaxing things to do in Valencia on your Mediterranean vacation include practicing Mindfulness.
 In a quiet corner of City Garden’s private terrace, each morning you are invited to join your host, a certified mindfulness instructor, in a one-hour meditation session.

 Groups will be small, a maximum of 10 people.
 Sitting comfortably in chairs or on cushions, in the shade beneath the leafy trellis, your host will lead a series of guided meditations designed to strengthen attentional focus, open awareness to our present moment experience, and nourish the natural reservoir of loving kindness and compassion that we all have within us.

-- The price is 15 euros per session.
+- The price is 15 euros per person per session.

 - One-on-one instruction is also available upon request.
 Price: 30 euros per one hour session.

 - We can also accommodate groups, creating customized courses to meet your specific needs.